-Progress payments are tricky.
-Listing the work and materials on a payment app only provides part of the story.
-In order to properly review the payment application, the real meat and potatoes are found on the second page: the continuation sheet.
+Listing the work and materials on a payment application only provides part of the story.
+In order to properly review the payment application, the real meat and potatoes are found on the second page: The continuation sheet.

 What is a continuation sheet?

-A continuation sheet is a full breakdown of all work and materials that have been provided to a project.
-It separates the entire contract sum into portions of work based on the schedule of values.
-This is a useful supplement to provide the necessary details to get a payment application approved.
+A continuation sheet is a full breakdown of all work and materials that a contractor provides to a project.
+It separates the entire contract sum into portions of work, using the schedule of values as a base.
+This is a useful supplement to provide the necessary details to get approval on a payment application.

-Whether working under an AIA contract, or any other project for that matter, a continuation sheet is a useful document to support your pay app.
-The more details offered, the more likely the app will be paid out in a timely fashion.
+On any project, a continuation sheet is a useful document to support your pay app.
+The more details you offer, the more likely the GC will pay your app in a timely fashion.
 Each line item task is listed in the first column along with all the corresponding information.

 Here’s a breakdown of each section typically included in a continuation sheet.

-Work completed is where the applicant shows how much labor and materials have been provided.
-This section is broken down into categories: (1) work claimed in previous payment applications, and (2) the work being claimed in the current pay period.
+Work completed is where the applicant shows how much labor and materials they provided.
+This section contains two categories: (1) work claimed in previous payment applications, and (2) the work being claimed in the current pay period.
 Work completed is the total sum of previous payment applications, not including stored materials.
 Also, work claimed for this period can either be entered as a direct cost amount or calculated by the percentage of completion.

 Materials presently stored

-The value of materials claimed here is those that have been ordered and delivered, but have not yet been incorporated into the project.
-They are included in the pay app due to the costs associated with storing them on the job site.
+The value of materials here applies to those you have purchased already, but have not yet been incorporated into the project (hence, they’re being stored).
+They are included in the pay app because they were purchased ahead of time and storing them on the job site.

 Total completed & stored to date